-This article describes how to create a Ledger Binance Smart Chain (BSC) account in Ledger Live and explains the difference between BNB and Ethereum.
+This article describes how to create a Ledger Binance Smart Chain (BNB) account in Ledger Live and explains the difference between BNB and Ethereum.
 Check the BNB wallet page to learn more.

-How to create a Binance Smart Chain (BSC) account in Ledger Live
+How to create a Binance Smart Chain (BNB) account in Ledger Live

 - Open Ledger Live.

-- Connect your Ledger device and open the Binance Smart Chain (BSC) app on your Ledger device
+- Connect your Ledger device and open the Binance Smart Chain (BNB) app on your Ledger device

 - Navigate to the Accounts tab, click the Add account button, select Binance Smart Chain (BNB), and click Continue.

-- Once a BSC account is added, navigate to the Receive tab, select your BSC account and click Continue.
-Ledger Live and your Ledger device will display your Binance smart Chain address.
+- Once a BNB account is added, navigate to the Receive tab, select your BNB account and click Continue.
+Ledger Live and your Ledger device will display your Binance Smart Chain address.

 - Verify this address on your device and click Confirm.
 This address can be used to deposit BNB or BEP20 tokens.